Investment Banker

 Why do investment bankers work so much?
 Why not just hire more people to divvy up the workload?

-Asked by frillyblouse55 almost 10 years ago
+Asked by frillyblouse55 over 10 years ago

 If only it were that simple.
 Believe me, I asked.
 But there are two primary reasons why banks don’t simply increase the workforce to combat the workload: